Vicsicard/absolute_new_newsletter_12_28_24/PROJECT_STATUS.md

   - The `NewsletterWithCompany` interface accurately reflects the joined data structure.
   - The generated sections now include a `status` field and a `section_number`.

+- Updated the email sending route to select all necessary fields from the newsletter.
+- Ensured that the types in `email.ts` match the database schema exactly.
+- Improved error handling and logging for better debugging.

 ## Deployment Status
 - Environment: Vercel (Production)
 - Node Version: >=18.0.0